selketjah/selketjah.github.io/_posts/2026-04-15-speaking-advice.md

 # Do what makes you comfortable

-I am don't enjoy live coding, Q&A's make me sweat, and being on a panel is 50 minutes of mental torture for me.
+I don't enjoy live coding, Q&A's make me sweat, and being on a panel is 50 minutes of mental torture for me.
 So I am not doing those anymore.
 Maybe at some point I will decide to give it another go, because I have more experience.
 For now, I say no to those.
 Q&A's are more tricky, because not all conferences give you the option to opt out of them at the end of your talk.
 I do start making it clear at the beginning of my talk:"There will be no time for QA, but come find me after the talk if you have questions.
 I am here for the rest of the conference."
 Even when I announce it, and my timing is spot on, some MC's will still allow a few minutes for audience questions. it is a shitty thing to do and I would really like it if MC's did a better job at being an MC.

 This is what I love: I love giving hands-on sessions, LOVE it.
 It looked way scarier than giving a talk.
 Just because something looks scary, doesn't mean that it is.
 What I am trying to say is this: the downside to this advice is that you have to do try different formats in order to understand if you are comfortable with them or not.